cyhuman/omi/omiGlass/firmware/BATTERY_MONITORING_SETUP.md

 ### Graphs not updating:
 - Close and restart the Python script
 - Check for Python errors in terminal
-- Verify matplotlib is installed correctly
+- Verify matplotlib is installed correctly in the virtual environment

 ## 📝 Data Format